 But being attractive as an employer doesn’t mean sacrificing your values or hiding the realities – communicating the challenges of the position upfront helps ensure that you’re attracting candidates who know what they’re signing up for and are keen on the challenge, which will contribute to more on-target applicants and better retention after hire.
 Present the pros and cons equally and honestly, and speak to how your company rewards or acknowledges team members for meeting those challenges.

 Crafting an appealing and authentic recruitment message is only one connected piece of a holistic employee experience that requires focusing on onboarding, feedback and communication, and retention.
 For long term success, companies will need to focus on developing leaders who listen and respond, and creating cultures that encourage, celebrate, and reward performance.
-As you think about crafting your recruiting message for the season ahead and examine your company’s strengths and weaknesses, consider what steps, however small, you can take in the upcoming year towards making employment with your company a highly-regarded and sought-after experience.
+As you think about crafting your recruiting message examine your company’s strengths and weaknesses, consider what steps, however small, you can take towards making employment with your company a highly-regarded and sought-after experience.
 Every workplace can be better – identifying and implementing strategies to improve are critical in attracting eager job seekers year after year.

 We wish you the best with your Recruitment Marketing Strategies!!